blipdelivery/BlipDocumentation/source/index.html.md

-pickup.instructions | String instructions for the driver upon reaching the pickup location pickup.contact.number | String phone number the driver can call if there is a problem during pickup pickup.location.address | String address of the pickup location
+pickup.instructions | String instructions for the driver upon reaching the pickup location pickup.contact.number | String phone number the driver can call if there is a problem during pickup pickup.location.address | String address of the pickup location storeID (Http only) | String of the storeID you recieved when signing up with blip

 > Example response: